tomjoht/learnapidoc/_docs/documenting_conceptual_content/docapis_doc_overview.md

 {% include course_image.html size="medium" border="true" filename="nonref_overview" ext_print="png" ext_web="svg" alt="product overview" caption="The product overview provides high-level detail about the purpose, audience, and market need for your API." %}

 Keep in mind that there are thousands of APIs.
 If people are browsing your API, their first and most pressing question is, what information does it provide?
 Is this information relevant and useful to my needs?
 How does it differ from other products in this same space?
-The user's first question is not "how do I configure this endpoint."
+The user's first question is usually not "How do I configure this endpoint."

 ## Telling your product's story

 To tell your product's story, consider identifying a market need that your product solves.
-This is the basics of storytelling -- there is some conflict that a protagonist (in this case, your product) addresses and solves.
+This is the basics of storytelling &mdash; there is some conflict that a protagonist (in this case, your product) addresses and solves.
 In [The Top 20 Reasons Startups Fail](https://www.cbinsights.com/research/startup-failure-reasons-top/), one of the main reasons startups fail is their inability to solve a market problem.
 The authors explain:

 > Startups fail when they are not solving a market problem.
 We were not solving a large enough problem that we could universally serve with a scalable solution.
 We had great technology, great data on shopping behavior, great reputation as a thought leader, great expertise, great advisors, etc, but what we didn’t have was technology or business model that solved a pain point in a scalable way. (*CB Insights*)